Matthew, Mark, Luke and John tell how the Son of God lived on this earth for 33 years.

 Why have we strayed from the ways of Jesus so clearly presented in the New Testament?

 After the fall of the Roman Empire in the Europe, most people were poor and illiterate.

-Faith the Word of God was replaced with faith in religious traditions including prayers to saints and bathing holy water.
+Faith the Word of God was replaced with faith in religious traditions including prayers to saints and bathing with holy water.
 Healing and miracles became associated with very unbiblical practices.

-When Luther and Calvin restored the Bible as the only source of spiritual authority, they rejected that the papacy.
+When Luther and Calvin restored the Bible as the only source of spiritual authority, they rejected the papacy.
 They also condemned faith in miracles obtained by prayers to saints or touching sacred objects.
 This was idolatry.

 However they made the mistake of rejecting all healing miracles.

 Calvin taught that the miraculous ministry of Jesus and the Apostles were not a model to imitate.

 He taught they did miracles to prove that Jesus was the Son of God and to confirm the truth of the Gospel of salvation.